bandanna2k/parkrun-stats/README.md

 # TODO

 ## Major

+- Replace course_name in ces with an id.
+Next - Add course_id to result

-- Replace course_name in ces and result with an id.
+- Replace course_name in result with an id.
 Next - Add course_id to result

 - Use date as key, rather than event_number for results (easier to delete stuff)